Limekiller/lido/README.md

 - `npm run start`
 - `aria2c --enable-rpc --rpc-listen-all=true --rpc-allow-origin-all --seed-time=0 --on-bt-download-complete=/PATH/TO/INSTALL/DIRECTORY/media/temp/onDownloadComplete.sh`

-<span style="color:red">You need to edit the above command to point to your own install!</span>
+You need to edit the above command to point to your own install!

+#### Streaming

+One of the unique features of the server is the ability to stream video to the browser even if the video is not in a format the browser supports, like matroska in Firefox.
+It does this by converting the file in real-time to a fragmented MP4 HLS stream (h264/aac).
+Converting takes a lot of processing power, of course; to get any sort of reasonable performance out of this streaming mode, you may have to adjust the ffmpeg command in /pages/api/streamActions.js: I suggest adding the -preset flag before the output destination with your desired setting.